-10 Steps to Define
+10 Steps to Define Your Chatbot Strategy

 As any software project, chatbot development goes through a set of standard stages: Chatbot Strategy, Design, Development, and Testing.
 Usually, the better you define your strategy, the smoother and faster your project will go.

 Chatbot strategy has a lot in common with mobile and web project development.
 However, it has its own features to consider.
-Here are 10 steps to implement these features and success in building a chatbot strategy.
+Here are 10 steps to implement these features and succeed in building a chatbot strategy.

 Step 1.
 Define Your Goals